How Long Do New Year’s Resolutions Last? Prioritizing Mental Health In The New Year

 Unrealistic goals

-One common reason New Year's resolutions may fail is that people often set unrealistic goals.
+One common reason New Year's resolutions may fail is that people often set unrealistic goals for the new year.
 These goals may seem achievable at first, but they can quickly become overwhelming.
 For instance, trying to lose a large amount of weight quickly or completely transform your lifestyle overnight can be difficult.
 As a result, people may lose motivation and ultimately abandon their resolutions.

 No specific plan

 Another major reason why many New Year's resolutions don't last long is the lack of a specific plan.
 Most people tend to set generic goals such as losing weight, improving fitness, drinking less alcohol, or eating healthier.
-However, without a clear goal and timeline, it can become hard to stay committed and measure progress.
+However, without a clear goal and timeline, it can become hard to stay committed and measure progress toward your new year’s resolution.

 Lack of motivation